 25. Travel back in time at the Imperial Palace

-The Imperial Palace is home to the Emperor of Japan, and us commoners have the privilege to traverse around the outer grounds of the palace.
-Just look at that architecture, and feel yourself being transported a little bit back in time!
+The Imperial Palace is home to the Emperor of Japan, and we commoners have the privilege to explore the outer grounds of the compound.
+Just look at that architecture, and feel yourself being transported to a previous era!

-Be sure to check out the impressive, gigantic moats and stone bridges littered all around, and feel awestruck by this ancient beauty amidst the modernised buildings of Tokyo.
-Also, if you go during the right season, get ready to be further impressed by the adorning, iconic cherry blossoms – which looks even more spectacular at night when lighted up!
+Be sure to check out the impressive, gigantic moats, and stone bridges littered all around.
+You’ll definitely feel awestruck by this ancient beauty amidst the modernised buildings of Tokyo.
+Also, if you go during the right season, get ready to be further impressed by the adorning, iconic cherry blossoms.
+These look even more spectacular at night!

 Address: 1-1 Chiyoda, Tokyo

-Getting there: There’s a few different gates to enter the palace from, so depending on where you want to go, there’s a few different train stations to alight at too.
+Getting there: There are a few different gates to enter the palace from, so depending on where you want to go, there are a few different train stations to alight at too.
 So research, research, research to make the best out of your trip here!

 26. Visit the whimsical Ghibli Museum

 Who hasn’t heard of Studio Ghibli?
-And if you haven’t… Time to educate yourself a little with world-acclaimed animated movies from this studio.
-Seriously, Ghibli’s movies are a work of art.
+Well, if you haven’t, then it’s time to educate yourself a little with their world-acclaimed animated films.
+Seriously, these are a work of art!

-… Done with watching those movies?
+Done with watching those movies?
 Perfect, now you’re all set for visiting the Ghibli Museum in Mitaka.
-Designed by the studio’s director, Hayao Miyazaki (brilliant man!), this museum promises to transport you into the storybook world straight from the mind of Miyazaki himself.
+Designed by the studio’s director, Hayao Miyazaki, this museum promises to transport you into the storybook world.

-Even if you’re not a fan of Miyazaki’s work, this whimsical and fantastical land is nevertheless a pretty interesting place to visit.
-It really feels like you’re being transported into another world!!
+And even if you’re not a fan of Miyazaki’s work, this whimsical and fantastical land is nevertheless a pretty interesting place to visit.
+It really feels like you’re being transported into another world!

 Getting there: Take the train to Mitaka Station and catch the Ghibli Cat Bus